-The outpositioned outlet mall was bulldozed in 1998 and replaced with the open-air DESERT PALMS POWER CENTER in 1999.
+The outpositioned outlet mall was bulldozed in 1998 and replaced with the open-air DESERT PALMS POWER CENTER.
 Only those structures surrounded in blue were retained from the original shopping center.
 Today, the Ice Palace is officially known as AZ Ice Arcadia.

 Original drawing from www.grubb-ellis.com